PhilNel/knowledge-boardgame-assistant/games/nemesis/objectives/objectives-corporate.md

 This section details the contents of the Corporate Objective cards and provides some insight into these Objectives.

 ## Discover a Weakness
 Weaknesses can be discovered by bringing an Object to the Laboratory and by performing the **Laboratory Room Action** there.
-For accomplishing an Objective, it doesn’t matter if you’re not the one who did the research, as long as the Weakness has been discovered at the end of the game.
+For accomplishing an Objective, it doesn't matter if you're not the one who did the research, as long as the Weakness has been discovered at the end of the game.

 **Key Clarifications**:
 - Intruder Eggs can be found in the Nest.